 \subsection{Kinematics}

 We compare the kinematics accuracy of a Delta robot from the modeled and the observed end-effector's poses.
-For both modeling and recording, we discretize the actuation space $\mathbb{R}^3$ for the three linear actuators into $5\times 5\times 5$ grids with 4 mm granularity given our 20 mm stroke actuators.
+For both modeling and recording, we discretize the actuation space $\mathbb{R}^3$ for the three linear actuators into $5\times 5\times 5$ grids with $4$ mm granularity given our $20$ mm stroke actuators.
 We solve the forward kinematics and get modeled end-effector positions.
-Since the Delta robots have only three translational DoF, the modeled orientations are all aligned with the principal axes.
-For observing poses, we use an OptiTrack system to track the end-effector poses when actuating motors to the pre-defined distances (Fig.~\ref{fig:kinematics} (b)).
-Then we compare each pair of predicted vs recorded poses (Fig.~\ref{fig:kinematics} (d)).
-The average translational mean absolute errors (MAE) over the workspace are 0.73 mm, 0.77 mm, and 0.43 mm, and the average orientation MAE errors are 3.36 degrees, 2.28 degrees, and 3.97 degrees along the X, Y, and Z axes respectively.
-As shown in Fig.~\ref{fig:kinematics} (e) and (f), both translational and orientational accuracy decrease towards the boundary of the workspace since the soft Delta robot undergoes larger internal forces leading to more deformation as compared to the center of the workspace.
+Since Delta robots have only three translational DoF, the modeled orientations are all aligned with the principal axes.
+For observing poses, we use an OptiTrack \cite{OptiTrack} system to track the end-effector poses when actuating motors to the pre-defined distances (Fig.~\ref{fig:kinematics} (a)).
+Then we compare each pair of predicted vs recorded poses (Fig.~\ref{fig:kinematics} (b)).
+The average translational mean absolute errors (MAE) over the workspace are $0.73$ mm, $0.77$ mm, and $0.43$ mm, and the average orientation MAE errors are $3.36^{\circ}$, $2.28^{\circ}$, and $3.97^{\circ}$ along the X, Y, and Z axes respectively. {The kinematics precision is higher than that reported for the Stewart Hand's~\cite{9395689}.} As shown in Fig.~\ref{fig:kinematics} (c) and (d), both translational and orientational accuracy decrease towards the workspace's boundary where the soft Delta robot undergoes larger internal forces leading to more deformation as compared to the center of the workspace.